Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 -   The Master is planning to make many tiny metal crabs ([vox seekers](https://www.dndbeyond.com/monsters/vox-seeker), as described in [chapter 6](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-treasures#VoxSeeker "chapter 6")).
 -   The gray dwarf is obsessed with his ugly statue.
--   The scary elf visits every few weeks to train the kobolds, and then vanishes into the Master’s fire room.
+-   The scary [[Elves|elf]] visits every few weeks to train the kobolds, and then vanishes into the Master’s fire room.

 Though the winding passages of the compound help mute the sounds of footsteps, loud noises (including combat or shouting) alert the lair’s inhabitants of intruders at your determination.